Codearte/gradle-nexus-staging-plugin/README.md

  - `numberOfRetries` (optional) - the number of retries when waiting for a repository state transition to finish - by default `20`
  - `delayBetweenRetriesInMillis` (optional) - the delay between retries - by default `2000` milliseconds
  - `repositoryDescription` (optional) - staging repository description in close/release operations (see [#63](https://github.com/Codearte/gradle-nexus-staging-plugin/pull/63) for more information)
+ - `stagingRepositoryId` (optional, since 0.20.0) - the explicitly created staging repository with artifacts to improve build reliability - requires external mechanism (e.g. [nexus-publish-plugin](https://github.com/marcphilipp/nexus-publish-plugin/)) to enhance a Gradle task to use it for uploading/publishing artifacts (see [#77](https://github.com/Codearte/gradle-nexus-staging-plugin/issues/77))

 For the sensible configuration example see the plugin's own release configuration in [build.gradle](build.gradle).